-No surprise: the need for employee mental health support has skyrocketed since the pandemic struck.
+No surprise: the need for employee mental health support remains a top priority for employers in 2023.

 But not everyone is using healthy means to cope with today’s unrelenting stress.

-Meanwhile, the nonprofit North American Quitline Consortium (NAQC) found a steep drop in calls during 2020 and 2021 to state quitlines.
-Calls to 1-800-QUIT-NOW, for example, dropped by 26% compared to 2018, which translates to a drop of over 190,000 calls.
+Meanwhile, nonprofit North American Quitline Consortium (NAQC) found a steep drop in calls to state quitlines during 2020 and 2021.

 Who still smokes anyway?

 Depending on what part of the country you live in or the industry you work in, you may be wondering: Who really smokes anymore anyway?
 Smoke-free laws and restrictive smoking policies have quite literally pushed tobacco users into the back alley, out of sight for many of us.

 But about 47 million Americans—that’s 19% of adults 18 and older—still use some form of tobacco.
 Cigarettes remain the most common tobacco product; however, e-cigarette use is climbing among young adults.

 Here are 4 myths and truths about employee mental health and stress smoking that may surprise you.